Dark Matter annihilation energy output and its effects on the high-z IGM: External DM annihilation energy injection on a halo

 \section{External DM annihilation energy injection on a halo}

-On previous sections, we have considered particular WIMP models, calculated the DM clustering on all scales explicitly, and computed the DM annihilation luminosity generated within a particular DM halo, and the energy injection per baryon on the IGM.
-In this section, we calculate the DM annihilation luminosity received by a halo due to the energy generated in the rest of the universe.
-For this, we will use the annihilation luminosity of a halo that was obtained in Section 4.2, together with the bias factor and the two-point correlation function that characterize the spatial clustering of haloes, and the cosmological radiative transfer formalism as presented in Section 2.1 of \cite{Haardt}.
-From the point of view of any given halo, the radiation contributed by all the structures external to it will be characterized in terms of a specific intensity field, and then, the received luminosity will depend on the effective cross-section of this halo to the presence of the radiation field.
-In the following subsections we first characterize the spatial clustering of haloes by giving the prescriptions used for the computation of the correlation function and the bias, and then, based on these, we obtain the radially clustered halo mass function about any given halo of mass $M$.
-Then, finally, we compute the intensity of the radiative background and obtain the external luminosity received by the halo.
+On previous sections, we have considered particular WIMP models, calculated the DM clustering on all scales explicitly, and computed the DM annihilation luminosity generated within a particular DM halo, and the energy injection per baryon on the IGM. { In this section, we calculate the intensity ($Js^{-1}m^{-2}sr^{-1}$) of the average radiation field due to DM annihilations at different redshifts, considering our different clustering scenarios, and from this we obtain an upper bound on the power received by a halo per unit of halo mass ($L_{\odot}/M_{\odot}$), which can be compared with the luminosity to mass ratios due to annihilations inside the halo that were computed in the previous section.
+For this, we will use the annihilation luminosity of a halo that was obtained in Section 4.2, together with the cosmological radiative transfer formalism as presented in Section 2.1 of \cite{Haardt}.
+The power received from the radiation field by any halo will depend on its effective cross-section.
+For this cross section, we simply consider the number of electrons present in the halo times the Thompson cross-section.
+We later explain that this prescription, although crude, provides the desired upper bound on the received power per unit halo mass.